Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 There are several functions and more will be added in the future.
 As an example, the **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
 It uses a Transform which is created if it does not exist.
 When it is created, it used the preset provided in the input body.
 Functions are documented at [the end](#code-documentation).

+We recommend to use **[Manage Identity](https://docs.microsoft.com/en-us/azure/media-services/latest/concept-managed-identities)** to authenticate the Azure Functions against Media Services.
+The other (legacy) option is to use a Service Principal (client Id and client secret).
+The documentation below supports both methods.
+Note that a service principal is needed of you want to test your functions locally.

 ## Prerequisites

 ### 1. Create an Azure Media Services account

 Create a Media Services account in your subscription if don't have it already ([follow this article](https://docs.microsoft.com/en-us/azure/media-services/latest/create-account-howto?tabs=portal)).
+If you use Managed Identity, make sure to select "Managed identity / System-managed" in advanced settings.

-### 2. Create a Service Principal
+### 2. Optional : create a Service Principal

-Create a Service Principal and save the password.
+If you don't plan to use Managed Identity or if you want to test your functions locally, create a Service Principal and save the password.
 It will be needed in step #4.
 To do so, go to the API tab in the account ([follow this article](https://docs.microsoft.com/en-us/azure/media-services/latest/access-api-howto?tabs=portal)).

 ### 3. Make sure the AMS streaming endpoint is started